ankumar/architecture/README.md

 ## 1. Technology & Business

-This project started with this Twitter thread https://twitter.com/Werner/status/1169979140784525312
+This project started after this Twitter thread https://twitter.com/Werner/status/1169979140784525312

 **"Hi Werner, I was wondering... what advice would you offer to somebody who'd like to be a CTO someday?
 Especially for the younger folks, what should one know or how should one prepare themselves for their future?
 Appreciate you taking the time to read this.**